mward19/pcp/README.md

 ## Note on Unicode

 The code should be viewed with a font capable of handling mathematical Unicode characters like 𝒮, ϵ, and 𝐕ᵀ.
 I don't generally code this way, but since Julia offers the support, I thought I'd experiment with making the code match the book's notation.
-[Not everyone agrees with this practice](https://discourse.julialang.org/t/unicode-a-bad-idea-in-general/).
+[Not everyone agrees with this practice](https://discourse.julialang.org/t/unicode-a-bad-idea-in-general/), and I don't think I would name the variables this way if I were to code it again.
 Below is a comparison of the ADMM algorithm pseudocode in Wright & Ma's book and my implementation in `PCP.jl`.
 Julia makes this kind of mathematical coding easy.

 ![Comparing algorithm to code](unicode.png)